codio/site/source/docs/classes/lti/lticonstanturl.html.md

 ---

 Enabling this setting enables constant URL for class units, class detection will be done based on the custom parameter your LMS should pass.

-Constant URL's allows the transfer learning content without modifying LTI links.
+Constant URL's allows the transfer of learning content without modifying LTI links and they are also required if you wish to fork Codio classes and LMS Courses.
+See [LTI Class fork](/docs/classes/lti/lticlassfork) for more on this.

 **Please note the screenshots below are for implementation in Canvas but other LMS systems should be similar.
 Refer to their documentation for more assistance**